List of emulators: Unix

 In addition to the POSIX system, Cygwin includes a package manager that connects to a repository with 9000+ software packages.
-Users can optionally use Cygwin ports repository which includes >2300 (86x64) to >2700 (86x32) additional software packages not included in the RedHat-hosted repository, including many GUI applications.
+Users can optionally use Cygwin ports repository which includes >2300 (86x64) to >2700 (86x32) more software packages not included in the RedHat-hosted repository, including many graphical user interface (GUI) applications.

-The repository contains a wide range of software, including Bash (command shell and scripting environment comparable to the Windows Powershell), the GNU compiler collection with the complete tool chain.
-In addition, the 'usual and customary' programming languages installed with a Linux distribution, including C, C++, Python, PHP, Perl, Tcl/Tk, and Lua are available, along with multiple development libraries.
+The repository contains a wide range of software, including Bash (command shell and scripting environment comparable to the Windows PowerShell), the GNU compiler collection with the complete tool chain.
+Further, the 'usual and customary' programming languages installed with a Linux distribution, including C, C++, Python, PHP, Perl, Tcl/Tk, and Lua are available, along with multiple development libraries.

-In addition to Bash, the GNU Utilities (e.g. find utilities, such as locate, find, grep) are installed by default.
-Hundreds of other software packages are included, many with non-POSIX Windows implementation, such as database management systems (PostgreSQL, MySQL), web servers (e.g. Apache HTTP Server), firewalls, text processing utilities, and console mode applications.
-In addition, there is a (reasonably stable) X.org/X11 implementation with GTK and Qt libraries.
-Based on these, graphic desktop managers, including GNOME, LXDE, LXQt, KDE, and others (e.g. x2go) with associated graphic user applications with variable stability and functionality.
+In addition to Bash, the GNU Utilities (e.g., find utilities, such as locate, find, grep) are installed by default.
+Hundreds of other software packages are included, many with non-POSIX Windows implementation, such as database management systems (PostgreSQL, MySQL), web servers (e.g., Apache HTTP Server), firewalls, text processing utilities, and console mode applications.
+Further, a (reasonably stable) X.Org Server X Window System (X11) implementation exists with GTK and Qt libraries.
+Based on these, graphic desktop managers, including GNOME, LXDE, LXQt, KDE, and others (e.g., x2go) with associated graphic user applications with variable stability and function.